Saturday, April 17, 2021 (Updated Tuesday, Sept. 21)

 It’s been a long and difficult process — CU first bought the land 25 years ago — with much opposition.
 Even now, a competing ballot measure will be before voters in the fall (though city officials say it will be irrelevant if annexation happens before November).

-Ahead of September’s public hearing and vote, a beginner-level breakdown of how (and why) Boulder got here in the first place, as well as what’s ahead.
+Ahead of the upcoming public hearing and vote, a beginner-level breakdown of how (and why) Boulder got here in the first place, as well as what’s ahead.

 What does annexation mean?